 When I trust You I don’t need to understand

 Sometimes the crushing and pressing isn’t in the major tragedies or heartbreaks, but the squeeze of daily life or the pressure of waiting patiently.
 When we see the clouds of a major storm rolling in we tend to gear up and face it with a fortitude and intentionality that we may neglect in the calmer seasons.
-So often it’s actually the little things that cause us to lose our peace and joy causing us to endure a season rather than thrive in every season.
+So often it’s actually the little things that cause us to lose our peace and joy leading us to endure a season rather than thrive in it.

 The daily crushing in which we find ourselves feeling angry, frustrated, sad, jealous, unseen, offended or resentful is an opportunity for growth.
-Will we give in to those emotions without further examining where they come from?
+Will we give in to those emotions without further examination of where they come from?
 Or will we be intentional in asking ourselves “why am I feeling resentment?” or “what emotion is this anger covering up?”
 Taking the time to examine these emotions will lead us to a revelation of what God is trying squeeze out of our lives.

 We can, for example, learn to live with and manage the jealousy we carry, or we can let God show us where we have our worth wrapped up in something other than who he says we are.
 Knowing this allows God to dig deep and pull jealousy up from the root.
 This is how he breaks new ground in our hearts and what allows Him to take us where we’ve never been able to go before.
 Oh the places you’ll go!